vishalparate/Colruyt_VISHAL/README.md

 # FGMC-Project
-This project extract data from API and analysis using pyspark
+This project involves extracting data from an API and performing analysis using PySpark.

 # Design Decisions